 Even in our high-skilled economy, we will always have jobs that do not require post-secondary education.
 In the past, federal and state requirements for a minimum wage have helped raise the salary floor for such jobs.
 In Massachusetts, some 500,000 workers would see an increase in the wages if the minimum wage were raised to $10.50 per hour by 2016.1

 Over the past forty years the value of the minimum wage has been eroded by inflation.
-A minimum wage earner working full time in Massachusetts will earn about $16,000 this year, higher than the poverty threshold for an individual (a little over $11,700 in 2012), but lower than the threshold for a family of three (around $18,500).
+A minimum wage earner working full time in Massachusetts will earn about $16,000 this year; higher than the poverty threshold for an individual (a little over $11,700 in 2012), but lower than the threshold for a family of three (around $18,500).
 That same worker would have earned about $21,400 back in 1968—or $5,400 more than today, adjusted for inflation.

 Minimum wage and low-wage workers are concentrated in a few industries—in fact, nearly two-thirds of Massachusetts workers who earn between $8.00 and $11.00 per hour are concentrated in just three industries—Retail, Leisure & Hospitality, and Education & Health Care - all of which have seen healthy job growth in recent years (details here).3 Over 40 percent of minimum wage and low-wage earners (those workers earning $11/hr or less) work full time.2